ivsanro1/SWDE-Dataset/README.md

 Each web page in the dataset is stored as one .htm file (in UTF-8 encoding) where the first tag encodes the source URL of the page.
 Format of Ground-truth Files

-For each web site, the page-level ground-truth of attribute values has been labeled using handcrafted regular expressions and stored in .txt files (in UTF-8 encoding) named as: "<vertical>-<site>-<attribute>.txt".
+For each web site, the page-level ground-truth of attribute values has been labeled using handcrafted regular expressions and stored in .txt files (in UTF-8 encoding) named as: `<vertical>-<site>-<attribute>.txt`.
 In each such file:

 The first line stores the names of vertical, site, and attribute, separated by TAB characters ('\t').